-Since in the third step a fixed point was reached, we see that the grounded state of Π is {TUT, UTT}.
-We see that the grounded state consists of two interpretations, which both make s true, and either make p or q true.
+Since in the third step a fixed point was reached, we see that the grounded state of Π is $\{TUT, UTT\}$.
+The grounded state consists of two interpretations, which both make s true, and either make p or q true.

-Remark 3.
+Remark 2.
 All semantics defined in this paper have been implemented in Java using the Tweety-library.
-The implementation can be found online.
+The implementation can be found online: https://bit.ly/3s12l2h.